ampproject/amppackager/monitoring.md

 stats accumulated since the server's been up, up to the time of the request, but not including the request itself.

+## Example alerts

+Below are a few examples of indicators of possibly abnormal behavior of `amppackager` and/or the underlying AMP document server.
+Feel free to adjust the numbers and check these manually, or setup automatic alerts in Prometheus:

+* Non-200 responses count going beyond 1% of all requests.
+* Latencies 90 percentile going beyond 60 seconds (of either server).
+* Document size 90 percentile going beyond 3.5MB.
+* Unsigned documents count going beyond 1% of all documents.

+When designing the alerts for your setup, pay special attention to [requirements](README.md#limitations) that `amppackager` imposes on the AMP documents you serve.